YOU'VE HEARD IT MANY TIMES BY NOW I'M SURE .. WE ARE LIVING IN WEIRD TIMES.

 1 - MEET AT THE SHOP.

-We will meet at the shop to fit suits as usual, but now due to the physical distancing measures, we can only allow a certain number of people in the shop at once.
+We will meet at the shop to fit suits as usual, but now MASKS ARE MANDATORY and due to the physical distancing measures, we can only allow a certain number of people in the shop at once.
 This number will vary as each group showing up together will obviously be allowed in at the same time, but I have a shared space with Ukee Bikes and there might be other customers already in the shop for their services.
 No stress, you just might have to wait a hot second or two outside till we are all clear.

 The garage door will be open as much as possible throughout the summer to ensure good ventilation in the shop, and, we now have local hand sanitizer and rubber gloves available for your use.
 However, only staff are allowed to handle any retail items so please ask for assistance when browsing.